DataDog/documentation/content/en/tracing/trace_collection/proxy_setup/_index.md

 OpenTracing NGINX module.

 To enable Datadog tracing, create or edit a ConfigMap to set `enable-opentracing: "true"` and the `datadog-collector-host` to which traces should be sent.
-The name of the ConfigMap will be cited explicitly by the Ingress-NGINX Controller container's command line argument, defaulting to `--configmap=$(POD_NAMESPACE)/nginx-configuration`.
+The name of the ConfigMap is cited explicitly by the Ingress-NGINX Controller container's command line argument, defaulting to `--configmap=$(POD_NAMESPACE)/nginx-configuration`.
 If ingress-nginx was installed via helm chart, this ConfigMap will be named like `Release-Name-nginx-ingress-controller`.

 The ingress controller manages both the `nginx.conf` and `/etc/nginx/opentracing.json` files.
 Tracing is enabled for all `location` blocks.